-There are two adult changing tables are located in the family restrooms at the North Satellite.
+There are three adult changing tables are located in the family restrooms at the North Satellite.
 You can get step-by-step directions to them by using our interactive map.

 Who can I ask for help at the airport?

 The Information Desk on the ticketing level and at concourse A offers daily assistance from 7 a.m. to 9 p.m.

 Pathfinders and volunteers are also available to help passengers throughout the terminal.
 Look for employees in a SEA uniform, someone with an airport identification badge or an ASK ME button.

 How do I get a Sunflower lanyard?

 Sunflower lanyards are available for pick-up at our Information Desks on the ticketing level between checkpoints 3 and 4 and at concourse A. This desk is generally staffed from 7 am – 9 pm daily.
 We are unable to mail Sunflower lanyards.

 What is the benefit of wearing a Sunflower lanyard?